WhoCutTheCheese/Old-Boolean/README.md

 ## **Terms of Use**
 Boolean's source code is open to all to tinker with and view.
 Boolean's source code is primarily abailable to those who would like to help me keep Boolean at it's best.
 **Under no circumstances can you take Boolean's source code and use it for your own gain.**

+If you would like to use some of Boolean's code or features in your own bot **please** credit me.
+Thank you :D